bamless/blang/docs/vaues-and-types.md

 will fail with a type error, instead of converting the string into a number (or viceversa), like some other scripting languages do.

-All values in **J\*** are first-class values.
-This means that they can be assigned to variables, passed as arguments and returned as results.
+All values in **J\*** are first-class.
+This means that they can be assigned to variables, passed as arguments, returned as results and generally be operated on just like any other value.

 **J\*** is deeply class based, and as such the *type* of a value is represented by its *class*.
 In fact, in **J\*** *class* and *type* are synonyms, as well as *value* and *instance*.
 Yes, even a